wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

 ### Exposing your application to the Internet

-Making a phone call with Vonage requires a virtual phone number with a webhook to log the events that happen when either a phone call is made, answered, rejected, or ended.
-For the tutorial, ngrok is the service of choice to expose the application to the Internet.
+Making a phone call with Vonage requires a virtual phone number.
+You'll also want to set up a webhook to log the events that happen whenever a phone call is made, answered, rejected, or ended.
+For this tutorial, [ngrok](https://ngrok.com/download) is the service of choice to expose the application to the Internet.
 Install ngrok, and run the following command in a new Terminal window:

 ```bash
 ngrok http 8080 # Creates an http tunnel to the Internet from your computer on port 8080
 ```

-Make sure to copy your ngrok HTTPS URL as you'll need this later when configuring the project.
+Make sure to copy your ngrok HTTPS URL, as you'll need this later when configuring the project.

 ### Environment Variables

-Inside the `Docker` directory is a file called `.env.dist` copy or rename this file to `.env`.
+Inside the `Docker` directory is a file called `.env.dist`; copy or rename this file to `.env`.

 The first fields to update are your database credentials.
-The example below shows the credentials I've used for this tutorial, but please use more secure credentials.
+The example below shows the credentials I've used for this tutorial, but please use more secure ones.

 ```env
 DATABASE_URL=mysql://db_user:db_password@mysql:3306/on_call?serverVersion=8.0